apollographql/apollo-client-nextjs/RFC.md

 In an RSC environment, the root component is a "server component".

 Server components are marked with a `"use server"` pragma at the top of the file.
 Client components are marked with a `"use client"` pragma.
-These pragmas are only necessary for components that designate a "boundary".
-Children of server components will be rendered as server components, and children of client components will be rendered as client components, even if they are imported from other files that don't contain a pragma.
+These pragmas are only necessary for files that designate a "boundary".
+Generally, files will inherit their "Serverness" or "Clientness" from the file that imports them.

 A server component can render a mix of server components and client components as children, allowing server components to pass props to client components.
 It's important to note that any "over the boundary" props passed from server to client components **must** be serializable.
 However, there is one exception to this rule.
 Server components can pass JSX elements as props to client components, either as `children` or other props that accept JSX elements (i.e. "named slots").

 It is important to note that most hooks do not work in server components: `useContext`, `useState`, `useEffect` and the likes will throw.
 On the other hand, server components can be `async` functions that can `await` promises.
 This is the preferred way to fetch data in server components.

-In contrast, client components cannot directly import and render server components.
+In contrast, client components cannot directly import and render server components, or pass props to them.
+The reason for this is quite simple: All Server Components are evaluated before any Client Components are evaluated.
 Instead, they can use props to accept "server component JSX" from a parent server component (e.g. the `children` prop).
 This allows some level of "interweaving" between server and client components since server components can inject other server components as children to client components.
 This makes it possible to have a client component high up in the component tree that makes use of a client-only feature, like a context provider, while allowing for multiple levels of server components before additional client components are rendered.

-> Notable exception: this is hackable - as presented [here by Dai-Shi](https://twitter.com/dai_shi/status/1631989295866347520) CC can contain RSC, but these hacks should be left reserved for routing libraries, not for everyday usage.
+> Notable exception: as presented [here by Dai-Shi](https://twitter.com/dai_shi/status/1631989295866347520), CC can start a new RSC render tree, but this practice should be left reserved for routing libraries, not for everyday usage.

 ### An example with interweaving client and server components